strvcom/android-chat-component/component_conversations.md

 ```

 You can either inherit from `ConversationViewHolder` class or from the
-default `DefaultConversationViewHolder` in case you are not planning to
+default `DefaultConversationViewHolder` in case if you are not planning
-rewrite the behaviour from scratch.
+to rewrite the behaviour from scratch.